aalu1418/differential-games/README.md

 Differential equation solver:
 [Python/Scipy _solv_ivp_](https://docs.scipy.org/doc/scipy/reference/generated/scipy.integrate.solve_ivp.html#scipy.integrate.solve_ivp)
+or could implement as a discrete time system...

 Player strategies (for choosing heading angles):
 - Minimize/maximize distance
 - Move in tangential direction of attacker
+- Knowing previous history of other player or not
-- Neural network for choosing strategy (maybe...)
+- Neural network / machine learning for creating strategy using sklearn libraries (maybe...)

 Algorithm:
 1. Initialize with some set of parameters.